ddev/ddev/docs/index.md

 ## Installation

-_When upgrading, please check the [release notes](https://github.com/drud/ddev/releases) for actions you might need to take on each project._
+_When upgrading, please run `ddev poweroff` and check the [release notes](https://github.com/drud/ddev/releases) for actions you might need to take on each project._

 ### Docker Installation